stuart-bradley/bioinf_php_poem/README.md

 [This](COMPONENT_GUIDE.md) outlines all the major parts of the POEM system, and should help clarify what each piece of code is doing.

+### POEM Cookbook

+[This](COOKBOOK.md) outlines a few basic recipes for performing various developmental tasks on POEM.